Lordkaito/final-capstone-backend/README.md

 /api/v1/reservations/:id

+**If you need further information about the endpoints you can view the documentation navigating to `/api-docs`.
+Or you can just click this [link](https://afternoon-harbor-85228.herokuapp.com/api-docs)**

-**If you need further information about the endpoints you can view the documentation navigating to api-docs.
-You can do this by navigating to http://`domain`:`port`/api-docs.
-Where `domain` is the domain of your server and `port` is the port of your server.**
+If you prefer to clone the project locally, you can also get to the docs by navigating to http://`domain`:`port`/api-docs.
+Where `domain` is the domain of your server and `port` is the port of your server.
 For example, if your server is running on port 3000, you can navigate to http://localhost:3000/api-docs.
 There you will see a list of all endpoints and their descriptions.